 You will cover core topics in geophysics, geology, physics and mathematics.
 Major features include training in practical geology and geophysics, exploration geophysics (particularly seismology), planetary-scale geophysics and geophysical inverse theory.
 Fieldwork currently involves field areas in Ireland, Wales, Tenerife, and Spain.

 In Year Three, you will undertake an independent field mapping project and dissertation, either in the UK or abroad.
-In the final year you will work within one of our geophysical research groups to undertake a substantial research project, often producing research of publishable quality thus providing an ideal entry into further research degrees if desired.
+In the final year you will work within one of our geophysical research groups to undertake a substantial research project, aiming to produce research of publishable quality thus providing an ideal entry into further research degrees if desired.

 A number of the School’s degree programmes involve laboratory and field work.
 Fieldwork is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.

 120 Earth, Ocean and Ecological Sciences first year students 2018